 Track EPA Rulemakings and Provide Your Input

-EPA rulemakings (regulations that are under development) could impact you once they become final regulations.
-Thankfully, you can provide input on almost every regulation before it’s finalized.
+EPA rulemakings (regulations that are under development) could impact your business and its waste management processes once they become final regulations.
+Thankfully, you can provide input on almost every hazardous waste regulation before it’s finalized.
 There are some ways to get involved in the rulemaking process.